 Welcome to Class 6!

-Year 6 are taught by Mrs Tyers along with Ms Read and Mrs Clarke
+Year 6 are taught by Mrs Tyers along with Ms Read, Mrs Clarke and Mrs McInerney

 Work hard, be kind and amazing things will happen - Conan O'Brien.
 Work hard, be kind and amazing things will happen - Conan O'Brien.